Let’s see how we can make cookie photography better with these simple tips.

 There are many ways you can take a cookie photo, but we need to pick one.

 These three questions are here to help you!

 Who is your character?
 Who is the person baking your delicious cookies?
 This will define the atmosphere of your shot.

 Is the character of your shot a professional chef?
 In this case, everything should be crisp and minimalist.
 This cookie would be a masterpiece of culinary art.
 Nothing should distract your viewer from it.

-Think about a person and this will lead you to choices in colors and props.
+Think about a person, and this will lead you to choices in colours and props.
 That will help you create an expressive atmosphere.

 Time is important too.
 Is this a cookie you want for your breakfast?
 Then light your scene with a big source of soft light, creating the fresh feeling of a starting day.

 Is this an evening cookie that a child got before they went to sleep?
 Place your cookies on a tray with a glass of milk and put a fairytale book nearby.

 This question isn’t only about the time of the day.
 It’s about the time of year too!